Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 We deployed the code - but didn't run migrations!

 Reminder: migrations tell django **how** to apply the models' changes to the database, but we still have to explicitly **run** these migrations.
 It worked localy, because we applied the migrations file to the local database.
 On the server, we just pushed the migrations file, but didn't run it.
-The database is still as it was before the polls app was added.
+The database is still as it was before we added the polls app.
-The solution is a **deployment with migrations**.
+The solution is **deployment with migrations**.

-So, exit the server, back to the local machine.
+Exit the server, back to the local machine.
 Before any migration, it's' better to backup the current database:

 	you@dev-machine: fab backup